Holy Cross Orthopedic Institute

-There is opportunity to spend additional time with Ross Wodicka, MD to gain additional exposure to Orthopaedic Sports Medicine with a focus on sports-related shoulder injuries.
+There is opportunity to spend additional time with both Ross Wodicka, MD to gain additional exposure to Orthoaedic Sports Medicine with a focus on sports-related shoulder injuries.

 Together with the dedicated research staff at the Holy Cross Research Institute and the Holy Cross Shoulder and Elbow Repository tracking over 6000 patient surgical outcomes, the fellow will be able to collaborate in active ongoing clinical research working together with the clinical research fellow, and will be encouraged to complete at least one clinical research project.
 All research presentations at local, regional and international conferences are fully supported financially.

 ER call is at Holy Cross Hospital (community hospital) together with a physician assistant (typically 1-2 times per month).